The Counting Piece, 2023, performance documentation, Adelaide Fringe Festival. Photo: Ying He

 The counting piece

-The counting Piece is an installation and performance work that focus on the action of counting and counting a huge pile of toilet paper roll tubes collected and accumulated for 6 years before the exhibition.
+The Counting Piece is an installation and performance work centered on the act of counting—and specifically, counting a large pile of empty toilet paper roll tubes that Bu collected and accumulated over six years prior to the exhibition.

 Photo by Ying He